iecse/OrderOfChaos_TechTatva2025/24. WizardPotion/readme.md

 The first line contains an integer n — the number of thresholds.

-The second line contains n integers — the array thresholds
+The second line contains n integers — the array thresholds.

 ## Constraints

 - 1 ≤ t ≤ 1000

 - 2≤n≤2000